 Subsequent votes, as needed, will ensue under the same rules until a roster of ten (10) has been filled.
 (You must receive more than 1 vote to be placed on a team)

 Once the top (10) players are identified, the All-star Selection Committee will select the all-star manager by majority vote.
 Nominations for an all-star manager must be made via email to the Division Director at least 12 hours before the start of the meeting.
-In order to be eligible for managing/coaching of all star teams, the individual must be involved in LNAL within the current spring season as a Board Member, Division Director or Manager/Coach of any team within the Big Red Baseball umbrella.
+In order to be eligible for managing/coaching of all star teams, the individual must be involved in LNAL within the current spring season as a Board Member, Division Director or Manager/Coach of any team within LNAL.
 The all-star team manager may select their coaching staff, pending approval by the board.
-Upon completion of the All-star manager selection, the manager will then fill the team’s last 2 players from the remaining list of nominees based on the need of his team.
+Upon completion of the All-star manager selection, the manager will then fill the team’s last 2 players from the remaining list of nominees based on the need of his/her team.
 In Divisions where more than one All-star team is chosen, the second team selection will follow the identical process as first team selection.
 The list of nominated players will remain the same with the removal of the rostered members of the first team.

-Alternates: Each manager will identify 2 alternates for their respective teams.
-The ”A” All-star manager will choose their selections from the “B” All-star team.
+Alternates: Each manager may choose to identify 2 alternates for their respective teams.
+The ”A” All-star manager may choose their selections from the “B” All-star team.
 The ”B” All-star team will choose their alternates from the remaining pool of nominees.

 Should a player not accept an invitation to play in the All-star season: “A” All-star manager will select from the highest vote getters on the “B” team.
 In the case of a player needed on the “B” team the manager will choose a player from the remaining list of nominees.

-Additional rules for American/National & Babe Ruth/Babe Ruth Prep Divisions

-No player from the National or Babe Ruth Prep Divisions will be eligible for an “A” All-star

-team.
-They will be eligible for the “B” team selection only.

-All managers/coaches must submit their nominations after the 3 to their respective division directors.

-week of regular season play

-Managers/Coaches will be provided the list of nominees and they must attend as many games as possible in order to see all nominated players in the remaining weeks prior to All-star selection.

-Only those managers that have seen all nominated players will be eligible to vote for All-star teams.
-When you attend a game you must check in with one of the managers from that game and they will notify the division directed of your attendance.
+The 12U All-Star “A” Team will consist of the RedHawks 12U team going to Cooperstown.
+If a player on the 12U RedHawks team elects not to play Summer baseball, the “A” team coach can vote a player onto the team.
+This will allow the team to continue to play together and prepare for the Cooperstown experience.

 Article 9: (amended Oct 2009)

-The playing rules for each division shall be approved by the board each March.
+The playing rules for each division shall be reviewed and updated as needed by the board each March.
+The current version of playing rules will be posted on the LNAL website at all times.

 Article 10:

 Teams in each division, in any season, shall be built a minimum of twenty-one (21) days prior to the opening day of the respective season.
-They shall be built by the board, or members designated by the board, using a system of random selection (a.k.a. blind draft) with the goal of creating balanced teams of equivalent talent in each of the designated divisions.
-The board shall establish the team selection process and shall provide the details of the process to parents at each spring season sign-up.
+Teams in the T-ball through 7-8 division will be created randomly by the league.
+Teams in the 9 year old division through Babe Ruth will be created through a draft process.

+The draft process will be administered by an Executive Board Member, working with the Managers of each division.
+Draft sequence will be determined by random selection.
+Each draft will be a snake draft.
+Players are pre-ranked for the draft by a combination of factors, including their participation in club baseball, age, experience and performance on the field based on Manager ratings from the prior season.These rankings are only used to identify what round each Manager will have their pick skipped in an effort to ensure balanced teams.

 Article 11: